CT4N

-CT4N, formerly known as Nottingham Voluntary Transport and then as Nottingham Community Transport, is a charity and bus operator based in the city of Nottingham, England.
-The bus operator, CT4N Ltd, is a wholly owned subsidiary of the CT4N Charitable Trust, a registered charity that provides transport to reduce social isolation and promote community cohesion across Nottingham and Nottinghamshire.
+CT4N, formerly known as Nottingham Voluntary Transport and then as Nottingham Community Transport, was a charity and bus operator based in the city of Nottingham, in Nottinghamshire, England.
+Its legal entity, CT4N Ltd, was a wholly owned subsidiary of the CT4N Charitable Trust, a registered charity that provided transport to reduce social isolation and promote community cohesion across the city and the wider county.